-This is my ninth year teaching at Western Carolina University.
+This is my 14th year teaching at Western Carolina University.
 I have taught courses to freshman, sophomores, juniors, seniors, and graduate students in a variety of different sub-disciplines of mechanical engineering.
 Overall, I have taught 76 courses with 23 different courses titles.
 Details on select courses are shown below.

 ENGR 331 – Design for Manufacturing